 I don’t know if I’ll have a roof over my head next week.
-Incidentally, it’s not that uncommon (and I don’t know why) for landlords to require possession of their BTL because their personal living arrangements have changed, and now they need their BTL for their own residency.
+Incidentally, it’s not that uncommon (and I don’t know why) for landlords to require possession of their BTL because their personal living arrangements have changed, which results in them needing their BTL for their own residency.

 My point is, long term tenancies make landlords a lot less flexible/liquid.

 I’ve lost count of how many tenants have notified me of unforeseen changes to their financial situations.
 It’s not uncommon for perfectly adequate tenants’ to quickly become an unstable bubbling irritable boil, prime to splatter.